-our model the effectively additive, with weak synergistic effects appearing primarily when the population close to extinction.
-This result from our model would appear to contrast with other demonstrations of synergy in the literature. that fishing increases the sensitivity of populations to climate (Planque et al. 2010)ositive feedback loops have been identified (Kirby2009; Planque et al. 2010).
+One goal of our model is to examine the cumulative impacts of multiple stressors.
+We find that the interaction between harvest and climate velocity is effectively additive, with weak synergistic effects appearing primarily when the population is close to extinction.
+This result from our model would appear to contrast with other demonstrations of synergy between harvest and climate in the literature.
+For example, a number of modeling and empirical studies have found that fishing increases the sensitivity of populations to climate variability (including Anderson et al. 2008; Shelton et al. 2011; Botsford et al. 2011), and a recent review reaches the same conclusion (Planque et al. 2010).
+Positive feedback loops involving the loss of predators due to fishing have also been identified that amplify climate impacts on prey species (Kirby et al. 2009; Planque et al. 2010; Ling et al. 2009).
 Similarly, synergy between harvesting and temperature was detected in experimental populations of rotifers (Mora et al. 2007).

-A partial explanation for the between our and the previous evidence for synergy may be that analyze the ability of populations to keep pace with climate velocity, while studies examined aspects of changing climate.
+A partial explanation for the differences between our model results and the previous evidence for synergy may be that we analyze the ability of populations to keep pace with climate velocity, while many previous studies examined other aspects of changing climate.
 In the rotifer experiment, for example, populations were subjected to warming temperatures, but organisms were unable to relocate to thermal optima (Mora et al. 2007).
-In other studies, climate variability ha been the focus, rather than cumulative or shifting distributions ().
+In many other fishing and climate studies, the impacts of climate variability on stationary populations have been the focus, rather than cumulative climate change or shifting distributions (Walters and Parma 1996; Anderson et al. 2008; Shelton et al. 2011; Botsford et al. 2011; Planque et al. 2010).
+Work that does incorporate shifting species distributions typically examines regional or global scenarios for climate change, making it difficult to isolate the effect that different species interactions, climate and harvesting each play (Cheung et al. 2010).

-Another explanation for the discrepancy may be that the only effect of in our model a reduction the size of the adult biomass. diversity within populations, making them more sensitive to climate variability (Planque et al. 2010).
-(Kirby2009).
-Our simple model suggests additive baseline expectation. uture work considering food web processes and genetic, spatial, and age diversity will be important to examine other possible sources of synergistic (or antagonistic) .
+Another explanation for the discrepancy may be that the only effect of harvesting in our model is a reduction in the size of the adult biomass.
+In reality, populations often contain a diversity of subpopulations, ages, and genotypes that can buffer them against climate variability and climate change (Schindler et al. 2010).
+Harvest tends to simplify this diversity within populations, making them more sensitive to climate variability (Mora et al. 2007; Planque et al. 2010).
+Our model also did not include food web dynamics or species interactions, although some positive feedback loops and synergistic interactions identified between climate and harvesting in previous studies involved the loss of predators and the release of prey (Kirby et al. 2009; Ling et al. 2009).
+Our simple, single-species, non-age-structured model suggests that additive interactions between climate velocity and harvesting constitute a reasonable baseline or “null” expectation in the absence of more complicated mechanisms.
+Future work considering food web processes and genetic, spatial, and age diversity will be important to examine other possible sources of synergistic (or antagonistic) interactions between harvesting and climate velocity.